-We recommend testing every three months – that way, it becomes a routine and it’s one of the ways you can look after yourself, and others.
+We recommend testing every three months or six weeks after a high risk exposure – that way, it becomes a routine and it’s one of the ways you can look after yourself, and your sexual partners.

-Like lab based tests, rapid tests have a window period.
-The window period is the period between exposure to the HIV virus and the appearance of antibodies in your blood (your immune system’s response).
-Most people will produce sufficient antibodies to HIV to be detected by a rapid test within six weeks after exposure to the virus.
-So if you have had a very recent exposure to HIV, the rapid test will not detect an infection.
-Some people take longer to produce enough antibodies to be detected on the test (up to 3 months) so we recommend testing again 3 months after your last risk.
+If you have had a very recent exposure to HIV, the rapid test will not detect an infection.
+Some people take longer to produce enough antibodies to be detected on the test (up to 6 weeks) so we recommend testing again 6 months after your last high risk exposure.

-If you have made an appointment, please arrive 15 minutes before your appointment time, so that you can complete a registration form (for your first visit only).
-Then take a seat and complete a questionnaire until your peer tester collects you.
+If you have made an appointment, please arrive 5-10 minutes before your appointment time, so that you can complete a registration form (for your first visit only).
 Your peer tester will provide you with information on rapid HIV testing at Rapido, and then perform the test.
-While the rapid test is working, your peer tester will talk with you about your risk for HIV and other sexually transmitted infections and assist with referrals to any other services you might need including the SAMESH counselling service.
-You’ll get the result of your rapid HIV test after ten minutes.
-You will be given the opportunity to have a confirmatory HIV blood test and screening for sexually transmitted infections with a sexual health nurse while you’re there, if you wish to.
+While the rapid test is working, your peer tester will talk with you about your risk for HIV and other sexually transmitted infections and you will be given the opportunity to have a full STI screening with a sexual health nurse.
 Rapido will also offer free Hepatitis B vaccinations.

 Our peer testers are all gay or bisexual men.
 They are not doctors or nurses, but they have all been extensively trained to perform these tests.
 Our staff are able to answer any questions you might have about your sexual health in a non-judgemental fashion.
 We will also be able to help with referral to other services if required.

 There are three possible results from a rapid HIV test: